trpc/trpc/www/docs/main/example-apps.md

 ---

-You can clone this project and play with local examples, or play with them in the CodeSandbox link below.
+You can clone trpc and play with local examples, or play with them in the CodeSandbox link below.

 Here's some example apps:

 <table>
   <thead>